THE SHIPYARD

 Kzinti Light Cruiser (ZCL):

-Captured E4 Escort:
+Captured E4

-This captured E4 hull was designed prior to the publication of the “Brothers of
+designed prior to the publication of the “Brothers of Anarchist” article in

-changed to a shuttle and the boom impulse engine would have been retained.
+shuttle and the boom impulse engine would have been retained.

 Federation Fighters and Bombers: